 The new cable car is not cheap, but it brings together two iconic ski resorts, a host of wonderful things to do, and some of the best views of the Matterhorn.

-Here’s all you need to know about the Matterhorn Alpine Crossing and whether it’s worth the hefty price of the tickets.
+Here’s all you need to know about the Matterhorn Alpine Crossing and whether the tickets are worth the hefty price.

 WHAT IS THE MATTERHORN ALPINE CROSSING?